GabeScott/standard-works-vault/General Conference/2007 April - If These Old Walls Could Talk.md

 # If These Old Walls Could Talk

-*By By Bishop H. David Burton - Presiding Bishop*
+By Bishop H. David Burton - *Presiding Bishop*

 *Given in the April session of the 2007 General Conference*

+>*For more than a century, words of the latter-day prophets, seers, and revelators have gone forth from this podium to the world.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/04/if-these-old-walls-could-talk?lang=eng)

 President Gordon B. Hinckley said in an October 2004 press conference: “I respect this building.
-I love this building.
-I honor this building.
-I want it preserved. ...
-I want the old original Tabernacle, its weak joints bound together ... and strengthened and its natural and wonderful beauty preserved.”
-Then he looked at me and said, “Don’t you do anything you shouldn’t do, but whatever you do, do well and do right.”1
+I love this building; I honor this building.
+I want it preserved. … I want the old original Tabernacle—its weak joints bound together … and strengthened and its natural and wonderful beauty preserved.”[^1] Then he looked at me and said, “Don’t you do anything you shouldn’t do, but whatever you do, do well and do right.”

 With those stirring but intimidating words, a charge was extended to preserve, strengthen, and return the old original Salt Lake Tabernacle, revitalized and ready for another period of distinguished service.

 Today, dear President, we present this senior citizen of a building, all attired in a fresh new finish, fitly framed together in its historical elegance—although a bit more comfortable.
 The Presiding Bishopric, along with more than 2,000 craftsmen, proudly return the “old original Tabernacle,” along with a 100-year warranty.

 President Hinckley’s request to return the “old original Tabernacle” became the standard for making difficult architectural and construction decisions.
 The phrase was used to express the essence and objective of the project.
-It served as the equivalent of Captain Moroni’s title of liberty in that it was, in effect, “hoisted upon every tower” and raised in “whatsoever place”2 was necessary.
+It served as the equivalent of Captain Moroni’s title of liberty in that it was, in effect, “hoisted upon every tower” and raised in “whatsoever place”[^2] was necessary.

-If these old walls could talk, they would join in expressing sincere appreciation to FFKR Architects, Jacobsen Construction company, and most important, the entire Church project team, along with the many whose skills have made a complex endeavor possible.
+If these old walls could talk, they would join in expressing sincere appreciation to FFKR Architects, Jacobsen Construction Company, and most important, the entire Church project team, along with the many whose skills have made a complex endeavor possible.
 One senior team member remarked, “As we counseled together, the Lord was able to give us capability beyond our own natural means.”

 Project members felt great reverence for the beauty of the Tabernacle, for its original builders, and for the quality of their work.
 They marveled that for more than a century, words of the latter-day prophets, seers, and revelators have gone forth from this podium to the world.